DataWithMowa/Website_Performance_Python_Analysis/README.md

     jupyter notebook
     ```
 2. Your web browser will open, displaying the Jupyter Notebook interface.
-3. Navigate to and open the `Web Performance Analysis.ipynb` file.
+3. Navigate to and open the `925 Website Performance Analysis.ipynb` file.
 4. Run the cells in the notebook sequentially by clicking "Cell" > "Run All" or by pressing Shift + Enter in each cell.

 ### Data and Configuration

-* Find and download the datasets used in this analysis in the `Datasets/` directory.
+* Find and download the dataset used in this analysis in the `Dataset/` directory.

 ### Jupyter Notebook

- * Here is the Jupyter source file for this project: [E2E_Courier_Charges_Analysis_(1).ipynb](https://colab.research.google.com/drive/1tF-kgX60R8JPRfwp9uhJmxVIVtpQZZRW?usp=sharing)
+ * Here is the Jupyter source file for this project: [925 Website Performance Analysis.ipynb](https://colab.research.google.com/drive/1qg95To4QTQlNtKyN9Jb9Mns9slKGOuOD?usp=sharing)
 </details>

 ## Data Overview: